 Ask and you shall receive Alexa!
 What follows is the advice I would give myself if I were starting from scratch, with little money or understanding of investing.
 This will be a two-part series, so make sure to check back next week for the rest of the story.
 (Click here for Part 2)

-Quick note: For more in-depth, step-by-step guidance through creating your personal investment plan, check out my book: Smart Investing for Your 20s and 30s.
+Quick note: For more in-depth, step-by-step guidance through creating your personal investment plan, check out the guide Investing Made Simple.

 If you have a 401(k) with a match, start there

 This advice is nothing new, but you hear it so often because it’s true.
 If your employer offers a 401(k) and will match a percent of your contributions, that’s far and away the best investment return you could receive.

 A typical matching program is something like matching 50% of your contributions up to 6% of your salary.
 In plain English, that means that if your salary is $50,000 and you contribute $3,000 to your 401(k) (6% of your salary), your company will put in another $1,500 (50% of your contribution).
 Any additional contributions you make will not be matched.

 The reason this is so great is that it’s an immediate and guaranteed return on your investment.
 In the long run, you might expect the stock market to return somewhere around 8% per year.
 But that’s not guaranteed.
 Any employer match will almost certainly be more than an 8% return (it’s 50% in the example above), and it will likely be much more stable than the stock market.
 (Though you should be aware of any vesting rules, which are the subject of another post).

 Even if you know nothing about investing and have no idea what investments to choose within your 401(k), this is such an easy win that it makes sense to get it set up as soon as possible.
 As you learn more about investing (see below), you can tweak your specific investment choices.
 But don’t delay signing up for this option if you have it.